 Since its invention in 1898, the flashlight has been an invaluable tool for human beings, who, unlike cats, are unable to see in the dark.

-Nowadays, flashlights are incorporated into cell phones and keychains and can be purchased at supermarkets, hardware stores, gas stations, and more.
+Nowadays, flashlights are incorporated into cell phones and keychains and can be purchased at supermarkets, hardware stores, gas stations and more.
 They’re so common that many people are unaware of how deep and varied the flashlight market is.
-From $1 plastic flashlights to luxury pieces handcrafted from zirconium that cost well into the thousands, there’s a lot to choose from.
+From $1 plastic flashlights to luxury pieces handcrafted from zirconium that cost well into the thousands, there are a lot to choose from.

 Why would anyone pay more than a few bucks for a basic flashlight?
-Durability, reliability, and versatility, for starters.
+Durability, reliability and versatility, for starters.
 Many people buy flashlights to prepare for emergencies.
-You want to know that your flashlight will be ready to go whenever a storm approaches, whether it’s right now or in five years.
-And if you have a job or hobby that demands regular flashlight use, you’ll not only want a product you can rely on, but that also includes certain features that fit your tasks.
+You want to know that your flashlight will be ready to go whenever a storm approaches and knocks out your power, whether next week or in five years.
+And if you have a job or hobby that demands regular flashlight use, you’ll not only want a product you can rely on but also includes certain features that fit your tasks.

 You simply won't find the best quality and variety of flashlights in supermarket aisles.
 Most cellphones nowadays have flashlights, which can give you a little light in a pinch, but there are reasons why you may also want to own a dedicated tool (or a few of them) that has a far superior light source and can last a lifetime.

 The flashlight feature on smartphones (which basically turns the phone’s camera flash into a flashlight) has been a game changer for random encounters with darkness.
 However, they're no match for even the smallest dedicated flashlight.

 Here’s why it’s smart to have a high-quality flashlight on hand, rather than just getting by with your phone’s light: